Moving towards survival

 This research proposal is a direct product of my time at NSOTA so far – which has not only greatly enriched my understanding of the Anthropocene subject-matter but also created a safe and nurturing space for me to be brave in my own approach to it.
 The idea to focus on somatics emerged after Marina Warner’s seminar on sanctuaries because I was excited by finally forming an understanding of how the concept of non-Euclidean geometry can be applied to the realm of social ideologies.
 Marina briefly mentioned the geometrical term within her discussion on limitless spaces; but it was that click moment for me as I understood why many thinkers in the arts and humanities are interested in the concept.
 I imagined that a non-Euclidian “social shape” would allow ideologies to continue indefinitely, in parallel to each other, and thus without stopping each other.
 In other words (of anthropologist Arturo Escobar) – such as a social shape would be “a pluriverse”.

 This made me think of my yoga practice, which is the closest I ever come to feeling this oxymoronic sensation of being limitless yet self-contained, profoundly one with the world around me yet also very much within myself.
 My yoga teacher Adam Husler often reminds us in class that a novice in yoga focuses on making shapes - but an experienced yogi focuses on how the shape feels.
-My other yoga teacher Aki Omori defines a somatic approach to yoga as “feeling a specific part of the body rather than just thinking about it.
-Let the body part inform you.
+My other yoga teacher Aki Omori defines a somatic approach to yoga as “embodying the interconnectedness and oneness of our body.
+For example, feeling a specific part of the body rather than just thinking about it.
+Letting the body part inform you.
 It's about a shift in the information coming in, from body to head rather than head to body”.
-A key discussion within somatics is accepting the impermanence of feelings and sensations yet still acknowledging and understanding their value for understanding ourselves.
+A key discussion within somatics is recognising the impermanence of feelings and sensations yet still acknowledging and understanding their value for understanding ourselves.

 The discussion of somatics in the yoga community made me think a lot about the invitations made by thinkers engaging with the topic of the Anthropocene.
 This seems very evident to me in Lesley Head’s argument that the Anthropocene concept is productively a moment of convergence between "Earth System natural science and post-Cartesian social science… characterised by: seeing outcomes as contingent, acknowledging the demise of nature as a realm separable from culture, emphasising non-linear changes and uncertainties, and attending to the material basis of interspecies interactions including those within and between humans and others”.
 Thus, I have become fascinated with what role can the study of somatics have in environmental humanities and environmental sciences.
 I am really excited to embark on this next stage of research, and I am deeply grateful for the on-going support I am receiving from the NSOTA faculty.